 Ensure a memorable stay in the Big Apple when you contact the friendly staff at the BEST WESTERN Convention Center Hotel.
 Book today and save!

 - 100% non-smoking

-- Multilingual staff (English, Chinese, Spanish and French)
+- Multilingual staff (English, Chinese, Spanish, Filipino, Russian, functional Italian, and functional French)

 - Ice/vending machines